Lentil Puree

 Calories: 527kcalCarbohydrates: 83gProtein: 18gFat: 16gSaturated Fat: 2gPolyunsaturated Fat: 2gMonounsaturated Fat: 10gSodium: 173mgPotassium: 1971mgFiber: 24gSugar: 22gVitamin A: 37290IUVitamin C: 125mgCalcium: 154mgIron: 6mg

-Keywords: lentil and vegetable puree, pureed lentils, vegetable and lentil puree
+Keywords: lentil and vegetable puree, lentil baby food, lentil puree, pureed lentils, vegetable and lentil puree

 Other Recipes You Might Like